 Petitions: Each semester, after drop-add period ends, the Office of the Law Registrar will review petitions for rescheduling of Final Examinations as a result of schedule conflicts.
-The petition must be submitted through the Form for Rescheduling Exams Due to Conflict at least four weeks prior to the end of classes.
+The petition must be submitted through the form for Request Reschedule (Exam Conflict) at least four weeks prior to the end of classes.
 Contact with the professor to seek rescheduling is strictly forbidden, as it may compromise the anonymity afforded to students by the anonymous grading system.
 Rescheduling will be arranged only in circumstances that clearly satisfy the criteria set forth below.

 Schedule Conflicts: Examination schedule conflicts are defined as follows: two exams in one day, three examinations in three consecutive days, four examinations in five consecutive days, or a take-home exam that is administered at a set time which overlaps with, or ends immediately before or within two hours of, an in-class examination.